-Water softeners filter out minerals, like calcium and manganese, to get rid of your home’s hard water.
-During the softening process, sodium is added to the water.
-After installation, salt must be added to the softener once every month to ensure the highest-quality of softened water.
+Water softeners are helpful cleansing units that utilize resin beads to filter out minerals like calcium and manganese.
+This process is highly effective for eliminating your home’s hard water.
+During the softening process, sodium is added to the water in the form of salt pellets.
+These pellets must be added to the softener once every month or so (depending on use) to ensure the highest-quality of softened water.

 Water Softener Repairs and Replacement

-A system recharge occurs on a preset schedule.
-The water softener will recharge so that the flow of the incoming freshwater is stopped while saltwater from the brine tank cleans the resin beads.
+A system recharge is another important part of the water softening process which occurs on a preset schedule.
+During this process, the unit will halt the flow of incoming freshwater while saltwater from the brine tank cleans the resin beads.

-Once your softener reaches the age of 10 to 15 years old, you will find it difficult to repair by yourself.
-Some parts will be hard to find, and older units may not have been built to easily allow access to troublesome areas that can fail.
+Once your softener reaches the age of 10 to 15 years old or more, you’ll find it difficult to repair.
+Some parts will be hard to find, and many older units were not designed to allow for easy access to troublesome areas that can fail.

 How Do You Know if your System is Failing?

-Water softeners can fail in different ways.
-Most of the time, when a softener fails, it stops softening the water.
-You may notice that your dishes become cloudy or that it’s taking a lot more soap to create suds to get things clean.
-If you’re not putting as much salt in the brine tank as often as you used to, that’s just another sign that your water softener system is failing.
+There are various ways in which your water softener can fail.
+Most of the time, it simply stops softening your water.
+You may notice that your dishes become water-stained or that it’s taking a lot more soap to create suds and get things clean.
+If you’re not needing to put salt in the brine tank as often as you used to, that’s another sign that your water softener system is failing.

 How Long Do Water Softeners Last?